Skies-Land/Skies-Land/README.md

 # 👨‍💻 Skies-Land

-**`Front-End Developer`**
+**`Digital craftsman (Fron-End Developer/Music Producer)`**

 I'm Jonathan Araldi (Skies-Land) from France, and I'm interested on design and development.
-I'm currently studying at [OpenClassrooms](https://openclassrooms.com/fr/) for a "web integrator" diploma.
+I'm currently studying at [OpenClassrooms](https://openclassrooms.com/fr/) for a "web integrator" diploma from September 2023 to June 2024. <br />

 ---